 Decreasing fear’s power

-I remember when I was struggling with sin and shame, that I would find myself stuck in this cycle of giving in to temptation and asking for forgiveness.
+I remember when I was struggling with sin and shame, that I would find myself stuck in this cycle of giving into temptation and asking for forgiveness.
 The moment reality sunk in, I would feel so disgusted with myself that I would cry out to God and ask for Him to forgive me.
 Sometimes, my actions made me feel so dirty that I would stand in the shower and vow to God that I would never do it again, if He would simply make me feel clean.
-No amount of soap seemed to wash away those feelings of disgrace, and I had come to realize that I could no longer fight this battle on my own.
+No amount of soap seemed to wash away those feelings of disgrace, and I had came to the realization that I could no longer fight this battle on my own.

 The day I chose to surrender my struggle to Christ, a weight was lifted from me and the cycle was broken.
 That being said, fear still lurked in the corner.
 When it comes down to it, I believe that fear is what hinders us from making progress and accepting our rightful place at the table God has prepared for His children.
 We allow for fear to pull up a chair alongside us, and it begins to do all the talking on our behalf.
 As its voice becomes louder in our life, we forget what our own voice sounds like.
 We find ourselves in yet another cycle, wanting to move forward but not knowing how.